 It is our opinion that cacao is one of those foods that should be used with reverence and respect and not over-consumed or used on a regular basis.
 Despite its relatively low theobromine and caffeine content, some people can be particularly sensitive, especially when eaten in excess.
 It is often best to reserve it for special occasions in cacao recipes or as a spiced herbal elixir as was customary in ancient times.

 One of the significant benefits of cacao is that its actions help to deliver and activate other superfoods, tonics and medicinal mushrooms.
-Herbal teas and extracts of the following superfoods are commonly incorporated when making medicinal cacao recipes:
+So when it is used in desserts and recipes, it can help to enhance the effects of these superfood ingredients.

 Another alternative to using cacao is substituting carob powder instead, which can be used in the same proportions in all of the recipes above.
 Sometimes we also add in some carob when using cacao because it is particularly high in calcium and provides a nice balance to cacao's high magnesium content.